niharikapatil2306/niharikapatil2306/README.md

 # Hii, I’m Niharika Patil! 👋

 I’m a **Machine Learning enthusiast** and a **full-stack developer** pursuing an MSc in Machine Learning in Science at the University of Nottingham, UK.
-I love crafting **interactive, user-friendly applications**—from pastry shop websites to real-time chat apps and pixel-art study timers.
+I love crafting **interactive, user-friendly applications**.
 My passion lies at the intersection of code, AI, and great user experiences.

 ## 🔧 What I Work With
 - **Languages**: JavaScript (ES6+), Python, Java, HTML/CSS